Best Online Poker Sites for Canadians in 2019

 - High payout rate of 98.51%

-Online Poker FAQ
+Online Poker FAQs

-Where can I play for real money?
+Where can I play online poker for real money?

-Which game is the most profitable?
+Which online poker game is the most profitable?

 What game is the most popular?

-Can I play with friends?
+Can I play online poker with friends?

-Many poker sites in Canada offer what are known as 'home games'.
+It depends.
+Arranging to meet friends at a certain table on an online poker site is frowned upon because it encourages collusion.
+Lots of sites offer what are called “home games”.
 These are private tables you can play with your friends at and schedule games or tournaments, effectively creating your own private poker club.

-Can I play for free?
+Can I play online poker for free?